 The company plans to expand the HD Radio data

 service by 2011 to all of the 110 markets where it deliver

-real-time traffic data through its RDS-based analog-FM Total Traffic Network
+real-time traffic data through its RDS-based analog-FM Total Traffic Network service, a

 Clear Channels' RDS- and HD Radio-delivered